-The 'engaging' theme brought together the trainees' comments about their feelings of working on the earth science investigations and how they thought these investigations and simulations would run in their primary classroom.
-They also commented that the investigations would provoke discussion and the asking of many questions, again invoking effective learning pedagogy as children would recall the practical side of the investigations and working together
+The engaging theme brought together the trainees' comments about their feelings of working on the Earth science investigations, and how they thought these investigations and simulations would run in their primary classroom.
+They also commented that "the investigations would provoke discussions and the asking of many questions", again invoking effective learning pedagogy as the children would recall the practical side of the investigations and working together.

-The 'teaching' theme included points about the use of appropriate and relevant vocabulary, the ease of delivery, and the fact that the experiments could be differentiated for differing abilities.
+The teaching theme included points about the use of appropriate and relevant vocabulary, the ease of delivery and the fact that the experiments could be differentiated for differing abilities.
 Using scientific language in an appropriate setting was an important point made; children could visibly see evaporation and condensation in the water cycle simulation, and permeability could be measured in the rock and soil investigations.
-Trainees felt that they could use the workshop materials in their own teaching and use them for cross-curricular purposes as well.
+Trainees stated that "they could use the workshop materials in their own teaching and use them for cross-curricular purposes as well".

-The 'resources' theme recognised that these investigations could be carried out using simple equipment made from everyday items, for example, lemonade bottles and coffee filters.
-It also acknowledged the usefulness of the CDROM which contained all the necessary investigative ideas and risk assessments.
+The resources theme recognised that these investigations could be carried out using simple equipment made from everyday items, for example, lemonade bottles and coffee filters.
+Trainees also acknowledged the usefulness of the CDs which contained all the necessary investigative ideas and risk assessments.